midsbie/tree-sitter-builder/README.md

 cd tree-sitter-module
 git checkout <tag_or_branch_name>
 ```

+For users operating on different OS versions, you may also want to edit the base image in the `FROM`
+stanza in the Dockerfile to match your OS version and ensure that the Docker environment is fully
+compatible with your system, minimizing potential issues during the build process.

 To build all the Tree Sitter modules, execute the following command from the root of the cloned
 repository: